Property Management Blog

 Engaging in Illegal Activity

-You can also evict a tenant who engages in illegal activity while at the premises.
-Unlike other violations, however, Arizona does not specify how much notice you must provide tenants with.
+You can also evict tenants who engage in illegal activity while at the rental unit.
+Unlike other violations, however, Arizona does not specify how much eviction notice you must provide tenants with.

 2. Filing and Serving an Eviction Complaint

-This is the next process in the tenant eviction procedure in Arizona.
-If a tenant does not remedy the violation and remains on the rental unit by the time the notice period ends, you must file an eviction complaint in the appropriate court in order to proceed with the process.
-The fees vary depending on where you choose to file the complaint.
+This is the next process in the tenant eviction process in Arizona.
+If a tenant fails to remedy the violation and remains in the rental unit by the time the notice period ends, you must file an eviction complaint in the appropriate court in order to proceed with the process.
+The fees vary depending on where you choose to file the eviction complaint.

 In a Justice Court, expect to pay $35, and $218 in a Superior Court in court costs.
-After a successful filing, the court will issue you with a summons.
+After a successful filing and paying the court costs, the court will issue you with a summons.
 This must occur on the same day as you file an eviction lawsuit.
 The complaint and sermons must then be served to the tenant using a process server.
 This must be done at least two days before the eviction hearing.

 The process server must then serve the tenant in a particular way.
 That is, serve them the copy in person, post a copy on a conspicuous area on the property, and then send another copy to the tenant via registered or certified mail.